Gap and spin texture engineering of Dirac topological states at the Cr-Bi$_2$Se$_3$ interface: Topological surface states

-As remarked above the 1 and 2 ML Cr-\bise\ sytems show similar interface chemical interactions --the charge tranfer has the same sign and similar value-- and opposite to the interface interaction in the 3 ML slab (see Figure~\ref{mulliken}).
-Nevertheless, there is a gap in the 1 and 3 ML Cr-\bise\ systems proving that the gap opening of the surface states is exclusively due to the interplay of the topology and the induced magnetization, and independent of the chemical behavior.
+These results prove that the gap opening of the topological surface states is exclusively due to the interplay of the topology and the induced magnetization, and independent of the chemical behavior.
+As remarked above the 1 and 2 ML Cr-\bise\ systems show similar interface chemical interactions --the charge transfer has the same sign and similar value-- and opposite to the interface interaction in the 3 ML slab (see Figure~\ref{mulliken}).
+Nevertheless, there is a gap in the 1 and 3 ML Cr-\bise\ systems, while in the 2 ML Cr-\bise\ structure the degeneracy of the topological SS at the $\Gamma$ point remains.